by Jade Shutes

 - Ear infections (just behind ear and on reflex points associated to the ears on the feet)

-Specific essential oils that tend to be safe to apply undiluted include tea tree (Melaleuca alternifolia) **Be sure it has not oxidized!, lavender (Lavandula angustifolia), helichrysum (Helichrysum italicum), Roman chamomile (Chamaemelum nobile), rose (Rosa damascena), and sandalwood (Santalum album or Santalum spicatum), Cypress (Cupressus sempervirens), Eucalyptus (Eucalyptus radiata or globulus), Bay Laurel (Laurus nobilis), etc. etc..
-These oils may be applied undiluted to pimples, cuts and scraps, burns, and cold sores.
-It is important to only use a small amount (1 to 2 drops) of essential oil.
+Specific essential oils that tend to be safe to apply undiluted include tea tree (Melaleuca alternifolia) **Be sure it has not oxidized!, lavender (Lavandula angustifolia), helichrysum (Helichrysum italicum), Roman chamomile (Chamaemelum nobile), rose (Rosa damascena), and sandalwood (Santalum album or Santalum spicatum), Cypress (Cupressus sempervirens), Eucalyptus (Eucalyptus radiata or globulus), Bay Laurel (Laurus nobilis), etc. etc. It is important to only use a small amount (1 to 2 drops) of essential oil.
 Other essential oils may be used for reflex or acupressure points, however care should be taken in selecting essential oils, and essential oils that can be irritating, sensitizing, or are rich in aldehydes or phenols should be avoided all together for undiluted application due to dermal irritation or sensitization which may occur.

 My own observations over the years have been:

 - Not all individuals can have undiluted essential oils applied to their skin.
 Fair skinned or red headed individuals tend to be more sensitive but it could be anyone.
-Best to patch test first.
-When I lived in Seattle and even today during the winter months, I would often apply 3-4 drops of Eucalyptus globulus to my neck each morning.
+Best to err on the side of caution for sure.
+When I lived in Seattle (even today during the winter months), I often applied 3-4 drops of Eucalyptus globulus to my neck each morning.
 I never had a reaction.
-Then one day I did this on my friend and he quickly got two red lines of irritation on his neck where I had placed the oil.
+Then one day I did this on a friend and he quickly got two red lines of irritation on his neck where I had placed the oil.
 He was fair skinned.
 Lesson learned.
 Although no harm was done, I am sure clients would not appreciate this.